Rabibah96/portfolio_project/README.md

 ## Objectives

-1. **Data Import**: Import the Data in SQl Server Management Studio
+1. **Data Import**: Import the Data in SQL Server Management Studio
 2. **Data Sorting**: Sort the data according to location and data.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Analysis**: Use SQL to answer specific questions and derive insights from the Covid-19 data.